Does Tone Change the Answer? Evaluating Prompt Politeness Effects on Modern LLMs: GPT, Gemini, and LLaMA: Related Work

 Dobariya and Kumar \cite{lj10} extended a similar research within English-language tasks using ChatGPT-4o.
 They developed a dataset of fifty base questions across domains, each rewritten into five tone variants ranging from Very Polite to Very Rude.
 Contrary to expectations, they found that impolite prompts consistently outperformed polite ones, with accuracy increasing from 80.8 percent for Very Polite prompts to 84.8 percent for Very Rude prompts.
 Their results challenge earlier assumptions that positive social tone enhances model compliance or reasoning quality, suggesting that contemporary LLMs exhibit complex and possibly counterintuitive responses to tonal variation.

-Together, these studies demonstrate that tone and politeness are integral yet underexplored dimensions of prompt engineering.
-Building on these insights, the present study systematically investigates how tonal variation in prompts, ranging from Very Friendly to Very Rude, affects the performance of state-of-the-art LLMs across diverse domains.
-By employing a standardized evaluation framework based on the Measuring Massive Multitask Language Understanding (MMMLU) dataset and testing across multiple model architectures (GPT, Gemini, and Llama), this work aims to quantify the impact of prompt tone on model accuracy and reasoning consistency in different knowledge domains (STEM vs. Humanities).
+Together, these studies suggest that tone and politeness constitute important yet still underexplored dimensions of prompt engineering.
+However, existing work has largely focused on limited datasets, single-model settings, or narrow task domains.

+Building on these insights, the present study systematically examines how tonal variation in prompts, from Very Polite to Very Rude, affects the performance of state-of-the-art LLMs across diverse knowledge domains.
+Using a standardized evaluation framework based on the Measuring Massive Multitask Language Understanding (MMMLU) dataset and multiple model architectures (GPT, Gemini, and Llama), we evaluate whether tone-induced performance differences persist across STEM and Humanities tasks.